-I wrote and produced the pilot season for “China Now,” a TV news program co-produced by CCTV and NHK in Japan in 1991.
+After that, I worked for NHK in Tokyo where I wrote and produced the pilot season for “China Now” a TV news round-up co-produced by CCTV and NHK in Japan in 1991.
 I was a consultant and contributor to the PBS documentary “The Gate of Heavenly Peace” (1995)

-As a Knight Journalism fellow assigned to China for a year, I was invited to give talks and observe studio practices at CCTV and other media outlets.
-I helped promote CCTV’s reluctant move from pre-censored taped programs to live TV for its current affairs shows.
-When I argued that the Great Wall wouldn’t come tumbling down if conflicting views were represented on air, I was asked to appear as a guest commentator to test the new live format.
+With support from the Knight Foundation, I was invited to give talks and observe studio practices at CCTV and other media outlets in 2001-02.
+I wrote a few widely distributed memos that might have helped steward CCTV’s reluctant move from pre-censored taped programs to live TV for its current affairs shows.
+I argued that the Great Wall wouldn’t come tumbling down if conflicting views were represented on air, and going live had the potential to make the program more interesting.
+In 2001 was asked to appear as a guest commentator to test the new live format and was a frequent studio guest and commentator for a decade after that.

 Barbarians at the Gate podcast about the CCTV Follies